Matt DelGuidice: Playing career

 With no contract in the NHL in 1993-94, DelGuidice bounced around the minor leagues.
 Spending mostly with the Raleigh IceCaps of the ECHL.
 He played 31 games with a solid 18-9-4 record, also a 6-6 record in the playoffs.

 He also spent time in the AHL, playing in five games for the Albany River Rats 1-2-2 and one game for the Springfield Indians 0-0-1.

 In 1994-95 season DelGuidice traveled between teams.
 ECHL, mostly for the Nashville Knights, 18 games a 7-8-2 record, 0-1 record in two playoffs.
 He also played for the Charlotte Checkers, five games 2-2-1.
 Also the IHL Atlanta Knights, one game.

 In 1995-96 season DelGuidice played the ECHL's Roanoke Express.
 Playing 35 games, 13-10-3 record, 0-1 record in two playoff games.

 In 1996-97 DelGuidice played in the Western Professional League the Amarillo Rattlers.
 DelGuidice would go 13-26-7 in 49 games on a team that had 17 wins all season.
 1997-98 season DelGuidice played only 31 games a 7-17-4 record for Amarillo.
 He then was traded to the Monroe Moccasins playing 16 games, 9-7-0.
 DelGuidice stayed with Monroe for the 1998-99 season he played eight games, 5-3-0.
 Then getting traded to Corpus Christi Ice Rays, playing only four games 1-2-1.
 That would be his last team, he hung up his skates and pads when the season finished.

 In 91 DelGuidice trained with Team US for the last Labbats Blue Canada Cup, being one of four goalies invited; playing half game against Team Canada in Montreal.
 Also in 91, DelGuidice played on the US Olympic Team pre Olympics, stopping in Germany in 93, playing for the Elite League.

 DelGuidice also played in Roller Hockey International, a summer roller hockey league, from 1994 to 1996.
 He played 37 games with an 11-16-4 record.
 DelGuidice played for the San Diego Barracudas, New Jersey Rockin' Rollers, and Ottawa Loggers.

 Post-hockey career

 After retirement, DelGuidice moved to Chicago in 2000.
 He went to work for an industrial auction company and has been in the industry for over ten years.

 Personal life

 While in Chicago DelGuidice met Christine an IT specialist for one of the big five accounting firms.
 They became engaged on December 25, 2006 and married in 2009.
-They have two small children and currently live in the city.
+They have two children and currently live in the city.